HasanJuma/Memory-card-game-project/README.md

 ## Description

-**Memory Card Game** is a fun and interactive game that challenges your memory skills.
+**Memory Card Game:** is a fun and interactive game that challenges your memory skills.
 The player is presented with a flexbox of face-down cards, and the objective is to match all the pairs before the time or attempts run out.
-I chose to create this game because it's a classic game that many enjoy and it's a great way to practice DOM manipulation, event handling, and working with timers in JavaScript.

 The game includes:
 - A countdown timer (120 seconds)
 - A limited number of attempts (20 tries)
 - A restart button that appears upon winning or losing
 - Fun and colorful card images

+**Background Info:**
+Inspired by classic memory games, Memory Card is suitable for all ages and enhances memory skills while encouraging social interaction.
+Its customizable themes make it a versatile choice for gatherings and family fun.

+**Reason:**
+I chose Memory Game because it is a fun and easy game for all ages.
+It helps improve memory skills and encourages people to play together.

 ## Getting Started